 Typically, newborns will sleep around 16 hours a day.
 Keep an eye on the clock and make sure that he or she is not sleeping through feedings.
 If your baby is having trouble sleeping there can be many different reasons why.

-Your baby could be overstimulated, constipated, hungry, have a dirty nappy, or just needing some mummy time.
+Your baby could be overstimulated, constipated, hungry, have a dirty nappy, or just need some mummy time.

 He or She Will Be Growing